EIMzoughi/EIMzoughi/README.md

 ### Mohamed Khalil Mzoughi -- @ElMzoughi

-👋 Hello, I'm Mohamed Khalil Mzoughi.
-I'm currently a fresh game development graduate from ISAMM (Higher Institute of Arts and Multimedia Manouba).
-I'm working on various personal projects, developing games, tools, and software.
+👋 Hello!
+I'm Mohamed Khalil Mzoughi, a recent graduate in Game Development from ISAMM (Higher Institute of Arts and Multimedia Manouba).
+I’m passionate about creating engaging games, innovative tools, and useful software.
+I’m currently working on a range of personal projects, exploring new technologies, and honing my skills.
+Feel free to check out my repositories and get in touch if you’d like to collaborate or discuss ideas!

 I'm interested in various topics, so I'm developing various side projects in my spare time.
 * Chess: Chess Simulator Using Unity C#